sam-doomguy/documentation-api/RuleSettingsCountryList.md

+# Archived

+Please access Trend Micro Cloud One - Conformity's public [API documentation here](https://cloudone.trendmicro.com/docs/conformity/api-reference/) for the most updated version.
+This GitHub repository is no longer maintained and has been archived for historical purposes.

+---

 # Rule Settings Country List

 For certain rule settings, extra settings require configuration for a "countries" value.
 Below is the list of supported countries and their respective codes: